 Somehow, this does not seem consistent with a Church committed to holding bishops accountable.

-In case you missed it, there was an excellent open letter to Archbishop Hebda published in Friday's Star Tribune.
-You can find it here.
+In case you missed it, there was an excellent open letter to Archbishop Hebda published in Friday's Star Tribune

 And, typically, they provided a Q and A of everything the Archdiocese wants you to know, as well as bulletin and pulpit announcements to be used at each of the 'separately incorporated' parishes that the Archdiocese claims it does not control.
 Ahem.

 What the Archdiocese does not mention is that what they are seeking is called, in bankruptcy terminology, a cram down.
 In other words, the Archdiocese is asking the bankruptcy court to cram down the throats of the victims of sexual abuse and other unsecured creditors its reorganization plan, over the objections of those same creditors.

 Yesterday, I signed an affidavit in support of substantive consolidation in the bankruptcy case involving the Archdiocese of Saint Paul and Minneapolis.
 Substantive consolidation is an equitable remedy available to bankruptcy courts whereby the assets of entities closely related to the debtor, in this case the Archdiocese of Saint Paul and Minneapolis, are combined into the bankruptcy estate.

 At the heart of a motion for substantive consolidation is the question of equity and fairness.
 American law does not allow a corporation like the Archdiocese of Saint Paul and Minneapolis to misuse the benefits of the separate corporate forms of, say, parishes or foundations, to unfairly deprive creditors like the victims of sexual abuse by clergy.
 In other words, the test for whether substantive consolidation is appropriate in a given case is determined by the degree of interrelatedness between the entities to be consolidated and the parent organization.